History of Braniff International Airways: Successor organizations

 The book Deregulation Knockouts, Round 2 documents at least two attempts to use the Braniff name in operations subsequent to the above attempts.
 One plan would have based the company again at Dallas-Fort Worth International Airport, utilizing Boeing 757 aircraft.
 Another planned operation would have been based at Wichita Mid-Continent Airport and would have offered discounted fares to members of a "Braniff Club".

 Braniff Airways, Inc.'s, original Tax ID number (FEIN) – is retained by a company named Asworth (the last two letter of DallAS and the second word in Ft WORTH) in Dallas.
 Asworth was formed out of the assets of Dalfort Corporation and is responsible for paying pilot pensions according to the Braniff Retired Pilots Group, B.I.S.E.

-The name was used for Trey Parker and Matt Stone's production company for South Park, Braniff Productions, which also showed a plane and the slogan, "Believe it."

-New and original reinstated Braniff companies
+Braniff today

-In early 2015, a series of new Braniff companies were incorporated in the State of Oklahoma, for historical purposes and for administration of the Braniff trademarks, copyrights and other intellectual property.
+In early 2015, a series of new Braniff companies were reincorporated in the State of Oklahoma, for historical purposes and for administration of the Braniff trademarks, copyrights and other intellectual property.
 These companies included Braniff Air Lines, Inc., Paul R. Braniff, Inc., Braniff Airways, Inc. and Braniff International Corporation.
 In addition, during 2017 and 2018, certain of the original Braniff companies were reinstated for historical and support purposes of the Airline's intellectual property.

-The trademarks, copyrights and other intellectual property of Braniff Airways, Inc., Braniff International Corporation and Braniff, Inc., are owned by the reinstated Braniff Airways, Inc., of the Braniff Building, 324 North Robinson Avenue, Suite 100, Oklahoma City, Oklahoma.
+The trademarks, copyrights and other intellectual property of Braniff Airways, Incorporated, Braniff International Corporation and Braniff, Inc., are owned by the reinstated Braniff Airways, Incorporated, of the Braniff Building, 324 North Robinson Avenue, Suite 100, Oklahoma City, Oklahoma.